jonbertelsen/json_api_dto_demo/README.md

   "LocationName": "Roskilde, Sjælland"
 }
 ````
+Hint!
 Create a DTO called WeatherDTO in Java that can hold the data.
-Hint!
 The WeatherDTO will have a CurrentDataDTO object as an attribute.
+2. Use Gson to convert the JSON snippet to your DTO.

 ## Exercise 4: Run test-api calls
 We will use this [User fake API](https://dummyapi.io/) in this exercise.